 - Travelling Fellowships can only be awarded once every two years from any of our journals per applicant

-- Expenses include travel, subsistence, accommodation, visa fees and bench fees.
+- Expenses include travel, subsistence, accommodation, visa, bench and user fees.
 Travel insurance costs are not to be included in the expenses

 - Please attach the following documents to your application: